 Created by Douglas Heyes

 STEVE MALLORY is a partner in a small detective agency based in Los Angeles, that employs, besides his partner, Harry Jellison, at least three other ops.
-That's the set-up, anyway in the 1951 novel The Kiss-Off, which is one of those almost-forgotten treasures from the past.
-It's a great read, full of trachery, double crossing, cold-blooded murder, hot-blooded women, and more metaphors and similes than a Chandler convention.
+That’s the set-up, anyway, in the 1951 novel The Kiss-Off, a quick, hard read that’s one of those almost-forgotten treasures from the past.
+It’s a great read, full of treachery, double crossing, cold-blooded murder, hot-blooded women, and more metaphors and similes than a Chandler convention.
 Looks like Heyes was paying attention.
 Not surprising, then, that Mallory was one of the names Chandler discarded for his hero before settling on Marlowe.